anirbandutta9/autolamp/README.md

 sudo ./install_lamp.sh
 ```

-### If this project helped you reduce time to setup, feel free to give me a cup of coffee :)
+### If this project reduced your time and effort to setup, feel free to give me a cup of coffee :)
 https://www.anirbandutta.in/pay/